-Manuals') used in its final payment claim could, depending on the circumstances, cover a single book - even though the word 'Manuais' is in the plural - or two or three books, namely the theory manual, the book of exercises and, possibly, a book of applications describing different situations, and that the cost of each of those lots covered only the purchase of one set and the royalties relating to the photocopying of the manuals.

-At the hearing, the applicant asserted that the abbreviation 'Conj.
-Manuais' ('Lot purchase price of one lot of manuals and not that of the royalties relating to photocopying them.
-Thus the lot of marketing manuals cost PTE 300 000 according to the final payment claim.
-According to the breakdown of the number of photocopies distributed per course provided by the applicant as an annex to the reply, 49 photocopies of those manuals were made.
-If the applicant had purchased 49 marketing manuals for PTE 300 000, the price per manual would have been PTE 6 122, which represented a not inconsiderable sum at the material time.
+- At the hearing, the applicant asserted that the abbreviation 'Conj.
+Manuais' ('Lot Manuals') used in its final payment claim could, depending on the circumstances, cover a single book - even though the word 'Manuais' is in the plural - or two or three books, namely the theory manual, the book of exercises and, possibly, a book of applications describing different situations, and that the cost of each of those lots covered only the purchase of one set and the royalties relating to the photocopying of the manuals. - It should, none the less, be noted that those assertions are not substantiated by any evidence and are inconsistent with the fact that the word 'Manuais' ('Manuals') is in the plural. - 86 Moreover, the size of the sums charged by the applicant in respect of each lot of manuals allows the inference that the abbreviation used does indeed designate the purchase price of one lot of manuals and not that of the royalties relating to photocopying them.
+Thus the lot of sales techniques manuals cost PTE 260 000 according to the final payment claim.
+According to the breakdown of the number of photocopies distributed per course provided by the applicant as an annex to the reply, 38 photocopies of those manuals were made.
+If the applicant had purchased 38 sales techniques manuals for PTE 260 000, the price per manual would have been PTE 6 842, which represented a not inconsiderable sum at the material time.
 The relationship between the price of the other lots of manuals and the number of photocopies which the applicant claims to have made also make it possible to arrive at an amount per item capable of representing the purchase price of those manuals.